BinaryNinjas/Rogue-of-Diablo-v2/README.md

 This bot connects to diablo 2 battle.net servers and then the diablo 2 realm servers and attempts to create d2 character names over and over until they are created.
 The goal for users is to grab high end original one word account names, for example "Elite", "Myst", "Boss", "War", etc.
+Please STAR this project if you like it!

 ![alt text](http://darkblizz.org/images/RoDv2Front.PNG)
 ![alt text](http://darkblizz.org/images/RoDv2Settings.PNG)